mrlowe/rfp-ads/README.md

 #### hideDays
 The number of days before the advertisement should be shown again.
 Default is 7.
 A hideDays value of less than one will clear the current cookie.

+## Contact Us
+If you need help with this plugin, please contact us at (325) 627-7273 or rfpcustomerservice@ffin.com.